yuusukealmal/yuusukealmal/README.md

 ## About Me

-- First-year Computer Science and Information Engineering student at Yuntech
+- Second-year Computer Science and Information Engineering student at Yuntech
-- Working on small projects, including programs related to _The Battle Cats_ and Mihoyo games
+- Working on small projects, including programs related to ~~_The Battle Cats_~~ and Mihoyo games
 - Learning Rust and exploring reverse engineering
 - Programming noob wait for you to teach me!